BEST OF ECUADOR BIRDING TOUR: DETAILED ITINERARY

 A superb trail system provides access to the interior of magnificent upper tropical forest, and along these trails or at the forest edge we will hope to find such specialities as Black-throated Brilliant, Buff-throated and Black-and-white Tody-Tyrants, Golden-winged Manakin and Olive Finch.
 Other species we may find at these elevations include Fasciated Tiger-Heron, Grey-chinned Hermit, Violet-headed Hummingbird, Wire-crested Thorntail, Gould’s Jewelfront, White-tailed Hillstar, Fork-tailed Woodnymph, Golden-tailed Sapphire, Rufous-breasted and Lafresnaye’s Piculets, Little, Golden-olive, Smoky-brown and Yellow-tufted Woodpeckers, Ash-browed and Dusky Spinetails, Black-billed Treehunter, Olivaceous and Olive-backed Woodcreepers, Lined Antshrike, Black and Blackish Antbirds, Rufous-winged and Yellow-breasted Antwrens, White-backed Fire-eye, Golden-faced and Ecuadorian Tyrannulets, the recently-described Foothill Elaenia, Marble-faced Bristle-Tyrant, Slaty-capped, Cliff, Short-crested, Piratic and Lemon-browed Flycatchers, Red-billed Tyrannulet, Common Tody-Flycatcher, Olive-faced Flatbill, Long-tailed Tyrant, White-winged Becard, Masked Tityra, Thrush-like, Coraya and Wing-banded Wrens, Rufous-naped Greenlet, Cerulean, Blackburnian and Canada Warblers, Silver-beaked, Magpie, Paradise, Orange-eared, Golden-eared, Spotted and Summer Tanagers, Golden-eyed Flowerpiercer, Greyish Saltator, Blue-black Grassquit, Chestnut-bellied Seed-Finch, Chestnut-bellied and Black-and-white Seedeaters, Russet-backed Oropendola and Olivaceous Siskin.

-Harder to come by species at Wild Sumaco include Sunbittern, White-streaked Antvireo, Chestnut-crowned Gnateater, the recently-described Foothill Antwren, the elusive Northern White-crowned Tapaculo, the unobtrusive and rare Yellow-throated Spadebill, Scarlet-breasted and Fiery-throated Fruiteaters, Grey-tailed Piha and Blue-browed Tanager but with a bit of luck we will find one or two of these.
+Harder to come by species at Wild Sumaco include Sunbittern, White-streaked Antvireo, Chestnut-crowned Gnateater, the recently-described Foothill Antwren, the elusive Northern White-crowned Tapaculo, the unobtrusive and rare Yellow-throated Spadebill, Scarlet-breasted and Fiery-throated Fruiteaters, Grey-tailed Piha and Blue-browed Tanager, but, with a bit of luck, we will find one or two of these.

 Best of Ecuador: Day 9 After a final morning at Wild Sumaco we will cross a bridge over the upper Napo and head out into the Amazonian lowlands of Ecuador for a two nights stay at Gareno Lodge.
-As we proceed eastwards along the Napo the river will grow in width, and we shall stop at a viewpoint where we can scan the river and its edges for Pale-vented Pigeon, Amazon Kingfisher, Great Kiskadee, White-winged and White-banded Swallows, Gray-capped Flycatcher and Oriole Blackbird.
+As we proceed eastward along the Napo the river will grow in width, and we shall stop at a viewpoint where we can scan the river and its edges for Pale-vented Pigeon, Amazon Kingfisher, Great Kiskadee, White-winged and White-banded Swallows, Grey-capped Flycatcher and Oriole Blackbird.

 Best of Ecuador: Day 10 Gareno Lodge is situated in the lands of the Huaorani Indians, a once fierce tribe which only recently gave up its nomadic, hunter-gatherer lifestyle.
 Oil companies have built penetration roads here, but these are closed off to non-Huaorani settlers, resulting in great access to magnificent, primary, Amazonian terra firme forest.
 We will spend our time sampling the rich avifauna inhabiting these lowland habitats, and both roadside birding and the forest trails should enable us to build up an impressive list.

 Our lodge is just a short walk from a little-used road, overlooking a very scenic meandering forest creek which is sometimes visited by the dazzling Fiery Topaz.
 Not far away is a ‘mirador’ or viewpoint over the forest canopy, offering an excellent opportunity to observe life in the treetops over a distance of more than a mile.
 We shall keep a regular eye on several prominent perches which are favoured by such avian gems as Many-banded and Ivory-billed Aracaris, Channel-billed and White-throated Toucans, Spangled, Plum-throated and Purple-throated Cotingas, Purple and Green Honeycreepers, Black-faced and Yellow-bellied Dacnises, and Rufous-bellied and White-lored Euphonias.
-From our vantage point we should also see several colourful psittacids, including Cobalt-winged Parakeet, Black-headed Parrot and Mealy Amazon.
+From our vantage point, we should also see several colourful psittacids, including Cobalt-winged Parakeet, Black-headed Parrot and Mealy Amazon.

-From the forest floor we may well hear the whistles of the distinctive local form of the Brown Tinamou (likely to be split as Chestnut Tinamou), though seeing this furtive ground dweller is next to impossible.
+From the forest floor, we may well hear the whistles of the distinctive local form of the Brown Tinamou (likely to be split as Chestnut Tinamou), though seeing this furtive ground dweller is next to impossible.
 Along the road transecting the forest we will look for fruiting trees which might attract Yellow-backed, Masked, Opal-rumped and Opal-crowned Tanagers, and we may stumble across a large canopy flock featuring such interesting birds as Speckled Spinetail, Chestnut-winged Hookbill, Chestnut-winged Foliage-gleaner, Wedge-billed, Cinnamon-throated and Lineated Woodcreepers, Lafresnaye’s Woodcreeper (split from Buff-throated), Spot-winged Antshrike, Dugand’s Antwren, Zimmer’s Flatbill (split from Yellow-margined), Pink-throated Becard, Wing-barred Piprites, and Dusky-capped and Lemon-chested Greenlets.

-The understorey has a different assembly of birds that makes its rounds, and in a roving party led by the relentlessly-searching Cinereous Antshrike we may find Plain-winged and Dusky-throated Antshrikes, and Rufous-tailed, White-flanked and Gray Antwrens.
-More unobtrusive forest dwellers include Brown Nunlet and Double-banded Pygmy-Tyrant, and if we are fortunate we will stumble across an army ant swarm attended by such elusive stunners as Sooty, White-plumed, Bicolored and Hairy-crested Antbirds, as well as Reddish-winged Bare-eye.
+The understorey has a different assembly of birds that makes its rounds, and in a roving party led by the relentlessly-searching Cinereous Antshrike, we may find Plain-winged and Dusky-throated Antshrikes, and Rufous-tailed, White-flanked and Gray Antwrens.
+More unobtrusive forest dwellers include Brown Nunlet and Double-banded Pygmy Tyrant, and if we are fortunate we will stumble across an army ant swarm attended by such elusive stunners as Sooty, White-plumed, Bicolored and Hairy-crested Antbirds, as well as Reddish-winged Bare-eye.
 A nocturnal target at Gareno Lodge will be the highly localized Rufous Potoo, which has been regularly found at this locality.
 Our local guide may well have one staked out on a daytime roost, but if not we will make an effort to find this enigmatic nightbird after dark.
 Occasionally, the magnificent Harpy Eagle nests in the vicinity, so we will be hoping a pair are in residence during our stay.

 Other species we may well encounter in this wonderful area include White Hawk, Black Caracara, the raucous Red-throated Caracara, the extremely shy but vocal Chestnut-headed Crake, Short-tailed Swift, White-bearded and Great-billed Hermits, Fork-tailed Woodnymph, Black-tailed and Amazonian White-tailed Trogons, White-eared and Brown Jacamars, White-fronted and Yellow-billed Nunbirds, Gilded (split from Black-spotted) and Lemon-throated Barbets, Chestnut and Red-stained Woodpeckers, Pygmy and Moustached Antwrens, Gray, Yellow-browed, Silvered and White-shouldered Antbirds, Black-faced and Striated Antthrushes, White-lored Tyrannulet, White-eyed Tody-Tyrant, Blue-crowned and Blue-backed Manakins, and Masked Crimson, Flame-crested and Fulvous-crested Tanagers.